 “We have 2 choices when confronted by Christ.
 We can exhibit our understanding of the truth about sin and willingly give Him control of our lives, letting Him lead us to freedom.
 Or, we can ask Him to leave, thereby proving our ignorance of this truth and confirming our need for the kind of extreme consequences that are necessary to put us in a posture of readiness for change.”
 Bob Coy

-Below is our live testimony we gave to a couples group locally.
-It goes much more in depth.
+Below is an audio recording of a live testimony we gave to a couples group locally.
+Warning – they asked us to speak the whole hour so it’s long.
 I hope it really encourages you, touches your heart, and changes your life and marriage – no matter where you are!
 Please take some time to listen to this with your spouse.
 Whether you are going through a tough time now, or to prevent you from making some of our same mistakes.
-I pray it grows you closer to each other and the Lord. <3
+I pray it grows you closer to each other and the Lord.
+XOXO